Sunday, May 31, 2026

 2011 was when Mortal Kombat was taken to the fresh new level with the return to its roots of a 2D fighter, a fleshed out roster bound with the story, simple combos and two Fatalities on each character.
 2026 marks the 15th anniversary of the 2011 reboot that serves as the 9th entry of the franchise and the first entry under the WB umbrella and the 16th anniversary of establishing NRS.

 The 2011 reboot didn't dethrone Street Fighter.
 It allowed Mortal Kombat to be the face of the revolution that changed the series forever following Warner Bros' claiming of the rights of Mortal Kombat and making the games developed under the NRS umbrella.
 Warner's victory wasn't just a victory for the series.
 It was a victory for a new way of thinking about the series.
 It was a victory for new ideas for the remainder of the series.
-And Warner Bros. is the company to pave the way for future Mortal Kombat and Injustice projects.
+And Warner Bros. is the company to pave the way for future Mortal Kombat and Injustice projects ranging from games to movies.

 Monday, May 4, 2026